First voyage of James Cook: Preparations and personnel

-Vessel and provisions
+Vessel provisions and Instruments

 The vessel chosen by the Admiralty for the voyage was a merchant collier named Earl of Pembroke, launched in June 1764 from the coal and whaling port of Whitby in North Yorkshire.
 She was ship-rigged and sturdily built with a broad, flat bow, a square stern and a long box-like body with a deep hold.
-A flat-bottomed design made her well-suited to sailing in shallow waters and allowed her to be beached for loading and unloading of cargo and for basic repairs without requiring a dry dock.
+A flat-bottomed design made her well-suited to sailing in shallow waters and allowed her to be beached for loading and unloading of cargo.
 Her length was 106 ft, with a beam of 29 ft 3 in, and measuring 36871/94 tons burthen.

 Earl of Pembroke was purchased by the Admiralty in May 1768 for £2,840 10s 11d and sailed to Deptford on the River Thames to be prepared for the voyage.
 Her hull was sheathed and caulked, and a third internal deck installed to provide cabins, a powder magazine and storerooms.
 A longboat, pinnace and yawl were provided as ship's boats, as well as a set of 28 ft sweeps to allow the ship to be rowed if becalmed or demasted.
 After commissioning into the Royal Navy as His Majesty's Bark the Endeavour, the ship was supplied with ten 4-pounder cannons and twelve swivel guns, for defence against native attack while in the Pacific.

 Provisions loaded at the outset of the voyage included 6,000 pieces of pork and 4,000 of beef, nine tons of bread, five tons of flour, three tons of sauerkraut, one ton of raisins and sundry quantities of cheese, salt, peas, oil, sugar and oatmeal.
 Alcohol supplies consisted of 250 barrels of beer, 44 barrels of brandy and 17 barrels of rum.
+The livestock included a goat that had already travelled around the world with Samuel Wallis.

+For the various scientific investigations, there were 2 reflecting telescopes with a focal length of 60 cm, 2 wooden tripods for the telescopes with equatorial polar axes, an astronomical quadrant with a radius of 30 cm, an astronomical clock, a brass sextant, a barometer, a control clock, 2 thermometers, 1 stand for the quadrant, a diving needle, an azimuth compass and a portable observatory.
+In addition to these instruments, Cook requested and received mathematical and surveying equipment, including a theodolite and a measuring table, a pair of brass scales, a pair of proportional compasses, glass for tracing, and paper and paints for determining the ship's position and mapping land.